 If you have any other suggestions for handmade gift planning, such as staying on track, specific gifts you’ve made that people really liked, or anything else, I’d love to hear them in the comments.

-I’m hoping this will encourage you get going on your holiday projects and that you’ll come back and share them with us in December!
+I’m hoping this will encourage you get going on your holiday projects!